 Amazon Web Services (AWS), a subsidiary of Amazon, offers a broad set of cloud-based products for smart cities, including IoT sensors and devices, management tools, storage, databases, analytics, and more.
 These technologies are used for a wide range of applications, including water quality monitoring, remote patient monitoring for healthcare providers, flood detection, snow level monitoring, smart analytics for transportation, public transportation applications, and more.

-Its platform is helping cities all over the world in the transition to become smart cities, from Barcelona all the way to districts in East Java, Indonesia.
+The USC platform is helping cities all over the world in the transition to become smart cities, from Barcelona all the way to districts in East Java, Indonesia.

-USC does this by first evaluating a city to determine its performance in sustainability.
+It does this by first evaluating a city to determine its performance in sustainability.
 It provides advisory services to help a city decide which areas to focus on and assists in creating a tailor-made action plan for each city.
 USC then gives funding support while also assisting in partnerships between the public and private sectors to help cities develop and attain their goals.

 Selected cities plan to show results from 2022 onwards.

-The mayor of London, Sadiq Khan, launched a roadmap to make London the “smartest city in the world,” called Smarter London Together.
+In 2018, the mayor of London, Sadiq Khan, launched a roadmap to make London the “smartest city in the world,” called Smarter London Together.

 Challenges and criticisms